Learning Experiences:

 Pharmacy Educator Preparation Program for Residents (PEPPR)

-• Residents will attend the Instructional Design and Preceptor Development Workshop at College of Pharmacy
+• Residents will attend the Instructional Design and Preceptor Development Workshops at College of Pharmacy.